Jerusalem's Christian churches resist Israeli settlers - UCA News

-Hardline Jewish settlers and the Orthodox Church are engaged in a complex legal wrangle over ownership of an Old City hostel
+Patriarch Theophilus III says Jewish radicals are driven by their ideology of 'messianism'

-Greek Orthodox Patriarch of Jerusalem Theophilos III arrives for a meeting with other religious leaders at the Petra Hotel at the Jaffa Gate area in Jerusalem's old city on March 29.
+Greek Orthodox Patriarch Theophilos III speaks during a press conference as Palestine Latin Bishop Giacinto-Boulos Marcuzzo (left) looks on at the Petra Hotel in Jerusalem's old city on March 29.
 (Photo: AFP)

 Churches in Jerusalem are up in arms against Jewish "radicals" who are settling in the Christian Quarter and threatening a fragile religious balance in the ancient Holy City.